amcalv/amcalvo/content/authors/admin/_index.md

 - Visitors
 ---

 I was born in Madrid where I studied Mechanical Engineering and a Master degree in Applied Mathematics.
-Currently I am doing my Ph.D. thesis under the supervision of <a href="http://fluidosuc3m.es/people/asevilla/">{{ Prof. Alejandro Sevilla }}</a> at Universidad Carlos III de Madrid.
+Currently I am doing my Ph.D. thesis under the supervision of <a href="http://fluidosuc3m.es/people/asevilla/">Prof. Alejandro Sevilla</a> at Universidad Carlos III de Madrid.
 My research lies within the field of fluid dynamics, and in particular my main interests are free-surface flows, surface rheology, fluid-structure interaction at the microscale, among others.